Geometric filling curves on punctured surfaces: Introduction

 \section{Introduction}

-It is well known that if $X$ is a complete finite-area hyperbolic surface, the set of closed geodesics is dense on $X$ and on the unit tangent bundle of $X$ (see e.g. \cite{5} or \cite{7}).
+It is well known that if $X$ is a complete finite-area hyperbolic surface, the set of closed geodesics is dense on $X$ and on the unit tangent bundle of $X$ (see e.g. \cite{beardon2012geometry} or \cite{katok1995introduction}).
 A type of quantitative density of closed geodesics on closed hyperbolic surfaces was investigated by Basmajian, Parlier, and Souto in \cite{BPS16}.
-In particular, for any closed hyperbolic surface $X$ and any positive number $\varepsilon$, they found an upper bound on the length of the shortest closed geodesic that is $\varepsilon$-dense on $X$, by which it is meant that all points of $X$ are at a distance at most $\varepsilon$ from the geodesic.
+In particular, for any closed hyperbolic surface $X$ and any positive number $\varepsilon$, they found an upper bound on the length of the shortest closed geodesic that is $\varepsilon$-dense on $X$, by which it meant that all points of $X$ are at a distance at most $\varepsilon$ from the geodesic.
+This upper bound is recently used to estimate the complexity of an algorithm of tightening curves and graphs on surfaces \cite{chang2020tightening}.
 Our goal is to extend their results to the case of complete finite-area hyperbolic surfaces in two directions.
 The first is that for any complete finite-area hyperbolic surface and any positive number $\varepsilon$ less than or equal to $2$, we are going to construct a closed geodesic $\gamma_\varepsilon$ so that $\gamma_\varepsilon$ is $\varepsilon$-dense on a given compact set of the surface and its length is bounded above by a quantity which depends on the geometry of $X$ and $\varepsilon$.
 The second is that we will construct a doubly truncated orthogeodesic that is $\varepsilon$-dense and also of bounded length.
-These types of orthogeodesics appear for instance in identities \cite{Par20} related to McShane's identity \cite{McShane91} and Basmajian's identity \cite{Bas93}.\mbox{}\\[0.1 in] Let us begin with a few neccesary notations so that one can understand the statement of the main results.
+These types of orthogeodesics appear for instance in identities \cite{parlier2020geodesic} related to McShane's identity \cite{mcshane1998simple} and Basmajian's identity \cite{Bas93}.

+Let us begin with a few necessary notations so that one can understand the statement of the main results.
 Let $\mathcal{M}_{g,n}$ be the moduli space of complete connected orientable finite area hyperbolic surfaces of genus $g$ and $n$ cusps.
 For any $X$ in $\mathcal{M}_{g,n}$ and any positive number $\xi \leq 2$, we define $X^\xi$ as a subset of $X$ such that each connected component of the boundary of $X^\xi$ is a horocycle of length $\xi$.
 A geodesic arc on $X$ is called a doubly truncated orthogeodesic on $X^\xi$ if it is perpendicular to the horocyclic boundary of $X^\xi$ at its endpoints.
 Our main results are the following.

 \begin{thmA} For all $X\in \mathcal{M}_{g,n}$ there exists a constant $C_X>0$ such that for all $0<\xi \leq 1$ and all $0<\varepsilon \leq 2$ there exists a closed geodesic $\gamma_\varepsilon$ that is $\varepsilon$-dense on $X^{\xi}$ and such that